saikumar1767/RenewableEnergyAnalytics/README.md

       - Now navigate to app folder and run run.py to start the Backend Server.

-The applications should now be running at two different ports (or a different port if specified, so please add the backend endpoint into the Utils file of the frontend app).
+Note: The applications should now be running at two different ports (or a different port if specified, so please add the backend endpoint into the Utils file which is in the frontend's src folder).

 ## User Interface